Z0rdak/YAWP-Docs/docs/commands/region/overview.md

 The following pages give a comprehensive overview over all commands you need to effectively manage your regions and more.

-Usually you would start by display information about the dimension you are standing in using for example:
+Usually you would start by display information about the dimension you are standing in using
 ```
 /yawp dim minecraft:overworld info
 ```
 and go from there with the help of the interactive CLI.
 This way you can mostly avoid typing commands manually.

-Refer to the pages below for more information on the commands available for each different sub command:
+Refer to the pages below for more information on the commands available for each different sub command.
 ## Base commands

 * 🌍 [`/yawp global ...`  command reference ➡️](global-commands)